 Just like the gas engine in your car, truck or SUV, your gas-powered lawn equipment needs three things to run properly:

 Incorrect amounts of air or fuel will cause the engine to run sporadically or not at all, as will a weak or improperly timed spark.

-Fuel - If this is the first time you have tried to run the engine since last fall, fresh gas may be in order.
-Gas will go stale in as few as 30 days, especially fuel mixed with ethanol as it is in many areas.
+If this is the first time you have tried to run the engine this season, fresh gas may be in order.
+Gas can go stale in as few as 30 days, especially fuel mixed with ethanol as it is in many areas.
 Ethanol attracts moisture over time and the moisture will dilute the gas.
 Other options include adding a fuel stabilizer to your tank or using canned fuel that contains no ethanol.

-Fuel Primer – Older engines have a small rubber bulb somewhere on the engine that should be pushed several times to prime the engine before starting.
+Older engines have a small rubber bulb that should be pushed several times to prime the engine before starting.
 This injects a small amount of fuel into the carburetor to help the engine start.
 Newer engines have an automatic choke that accomplishes the same thing without any action from the user.